yalue/onnxruntime_go_examples/README.md

    except it uses a 16-bit network, including 16-bit inputs and outputs.
 It is intended to illustrate how to use a float16 `CustomDataTensor`.

+ - `onnx_list_inputs_and_outputs`: This example prints the inputs and outputs of a user-specified .onnx file to stdout.
+It is intended to illustrate the usage of the `onnxruntime_go.GetInputOutputInfo` function.

  - `image_object_detect`: This example uses the YOLOv8 network to detect a list of objects in an input image.
 It also attempts to use CoreML if the `USE_COREML` environment variable is set to `true`.